 More than a dozen workshops, panels, and plenary presentations explored the Golden Rule historically, philosophically, ethically, and in terms of education, gender issues, racism, and the United Nations.

 Particularly well-received was the panel of ten young adults attending on scholarship who spoke with depth and feeling about their own understanding and experience of the Golden Rule.
 Lovely banquets, beautiful music, and visits to a Hindu-Jain temple, a Sikh gurdwara, and a Latter Day Saints youth center enriched the whole experience.
 As ever, though, the essential ingredient was interacting with new friends and old, sharing, laughing, and discussing interfaith matters that matter very much to every one who came.

-Click for a detailed report and photo gallery of NAINConnect 2011.
+Click for a photo gallery of NAINConnect 2011.
 Next year’s NAINConnect 2012 will be held in Atlanta, Georgia, July 15-19.